Quantum Cryptanalysis of Farfalle and (Generalised) Key-Alternating Feistel Networks: Applying Simon's algorithm to Farfalle

-In order to provide a general analysis of the security of Farfalle-WBC in terms of Simon's algorithm, for convenience we consider a 4-round Feistel scheme (Figure \ref{fig:WBCFeistel}) with the following setting: \begin{itemize} \item Inner functions $F_i$ ($i=1,\dots,4$) represent $H_K$ and $G_K$ sucht that $F_1(x)=H_K(x||0)$, $F_4(x)=H_K(x||1)$, $F_2(x)=G_K(x||W||1)$, $F_3(x)=G_K(x||W||0),$ where $W\in \mathbb{F}^*_2$ is a tweak. \item Inner functions $G_K$ and $H_K$ used in Farfalle-WBC algorithm are taken to be Farfalle functions. \item An attack that we present later assumes that the size of input blocks $P_i$ ($i=1,2$) is equal to two, i.e. both branches are containing two $b$-blocks ($b$ is length of the inner permutation $p_c$ in Farfalle).
+In order to provide a general analysis of the security of Farfalle-WBC in terms of Simon's algorithm, for convenience we consider a 4-round Feistel scheme (\Cref{fig:WBCFeistel}) with the following setting: \begin{itemize} \item Inner functions $F^{(i)}$ ($i=1,\dots,4$) represent $H_K$ and $G_K$ such that $F^{(1)}(x)=H_K(x||0)$, $F^{(2)}(x)=G_K(x||W||1), F^{(3)}(x)=G_K(x||W||0), F^{(4)}(x)=H_K(x||1)$, where $W\in \mathbb{F}^*_2$ is a tweak.
+Note that the notation $\upsilon \circ W$ in \Cref{alg:WBC} represents the concatenation $W||\upsilon$, $\upsilon\in \{0,1\}$ (cf. the notation in Subsection 2.1 in \cite{Farfale}). \item Inner functions $G_K$ and $H_K$ used in Farfalle-WBC algorithm are taken to be Farfalle functions. \item An attack that we present later assumes that the size of input blocks $P_i$ ($i=1,2$) is equal to two, i.e. both branches are containing two $b$-blocks ($b$ is length of the inner permutation $p_c$ in Farfalle).
 It is important to note that this assumption is based on the definition of the $split[b,\ell]$ function given by \cite[Algorithm 4]{Farfale}, which admits more than one $b$-bit block per branch (for suitable underlying parameters). \end{itemize} With respect to the previous assumptions, we describe the Farfalle-WBC algorithm in a convenient way.
-Now, by observing the output value $C_2$, which is given as
+Now, by observing the output value $C_2$ (left input to fourth round), which is given as